 Instructions

-- In a bowl, combine the yeast, honey and water.
-Let set for 10 minutes.
+- In a bowl, combine the yeast, honey and milk (or water).
+Let sit for 10 minutes.

-- The dough should pull away from the sides of the stand mixer when ready.
-This may take 15-20 minutes.
-Don't mix at high speed.
+- The dough should become elastic and start to pull away from the sides of the stand mixer when ready.
+This may take 15to 20 minutes total time.
 Resist mixing in more flour.
-But know, the more flour you mix in, the more dense the bread will be.
+But know, the more flour you mix in, the denser the bread will be.
 After 20 minutes, gently pull the dough with your fingers.
 If it stretches without tearing right away, it's ready.
 Add some oil to the palms of your hands and transfer the dough to a flat work surface and shape into a large ball.

 - Transfer the dough to a lightly greased bowl.
 Cover and let rise for 1 to 1 1/2 hour.
 It must rise in a warm place.
-I heat my oven to 200 degrees and keep the covered bowl near the warmth of the oven.
+I heat my oven to 200 degrees, then turn it off and place the covered bowl in the oven.
+It will proof faster.

 - While the dough proofs, prepare the topping.
 Mix the powdered sugar with shortening and vanilla first.
 Then gradually mix in the flour.
 If it's too sticky, mix in a little more flour.
 If it's too dry work in a little more shortening.